giuvecchio/matfuse-sd/README.md

 ⚠️ **Note:** To run a training, update the `data_root` property in the config file to point to the folder where you have your dataset stored.

 ### Processing the data
 We provide a script to extract the color palette from the renders under the `src/scripts/data` folder.
-Tu run it run:
+To run it run:
 ```shell
 python src/scripts/data/extract_palette.py --data <path/to/dataset>
 ```